Dermatitis is the inflammation of your skin. It is used as a term for a group of inflammatory skin conditions.

 The cause is unknown and there is no permanent cure.
-However, it can usually be controlled with appropriate advice and treatment.
-It generally improves with time.
+However, it can usually be controlled by appropriate advice and treatment.
+Eczema generally improves with time.
 Most children grow out of it but it can recur, particularly if the skin is exposed to irritants later in life.

-This form of dermatitis is often caused by repeated contact with detergents, skin cleansers, acids or alkalis, solvents or other products.
+Irritant contact dermatitis is often caused by repeated contact with irritants such as detergents, skin cleansers, acids or alkalis, solvents or other products.
 Such contact eventually dries the skin and breaks down its protective layers.
 Irritant contact dermatitis usually affects the hands.

 Certain occupations which involve exposure to irritants as an everyday part of the job can make people more prone to this type of dermatitis.
-Irritant contact dermatitis is particularly high amongst nurses and hairdressers (soaps, hot water, shampoos), builders and cleaners (solvents) and motor mechanics.
-People who work in these types of jobs and who have had atopic dermatitis should also be aware of the risk of flare-ups.
+Irritant contact dermatitis is particularly common among nurses and hairdressers (soaps, hot water, shampoos), builders and cleaners (solvents) and motor mechanics.

-This form of contact dermatitis is much less common.
-It affects people who become over-sensitised (allergic) to contact – even very occasionally – with certain everyday substances.
+Allergic contact dermatitis is much less common.
+It affects people who become over-sensitive or allergic to contact with certain everyday substances, even very occasionally.
 This differs from irritant contact dermatitis where regular contact with a range of irritants is the problem.

 When you touch a substance you are allergic to, your body's immune system reacts to form a rash at the point of contact (usually the hands).
 This rash may spread, making it difficult to know where it started and what caused it.
-Only substances you have an allergy to will cause this.
-Allergies to nickel in jewellery, latex in rubber gloves, clothing elastic, medical strapping and plasters are quite common.
+Only substances that you are allergic to will cause this.
+Some of these allergens include nickel in jewellery, latex in rubber gloves, clothing elastic, medical strapping and plasters.

-- irritants – eg, detergents, solvents, soaps, scented household fragrances can cause irritant contact dermatitis
+- irritants eg, detergents, solvents, soaps, scented household fragrances can cause irritant contact dermatitis

-- intolerance or allergy to certain foods – eg, cow's milk, wheat (gluten)
+- intolerance or allergy to certain foods eg, cow's milk, wheat or gluten

 - dry skin